-This booklet was produced by the City of Ryde as a guide to discovering and rediscovering our local history.
-It is the second production of its kind and covers heritage sites west and south of Victoria Road in the village of Gladesville.
-The sites can be visited in any order and a complete loop is just over 5km, though is presented in four separate short walks.
+booklet. produced This bv the City of Ryde as a guide to discovering and rediscovering our local history, covers heritage sites west and south of Victoria Road in the village of Gladesville.
+This is a 2025 edition of the booklet.
+The sites can be visited in any order and a complete loop is just over 5km.
 Access is on formed paths but as there are a number of steps and steep gradients, not all of the route is suitable for a wheelchair or pram.
-Buses run frequently along Victoria Road, free car parking is available in Jordan Street (2 hours) and at Banjo Paterson Park (unlimited).
-Public toilets are available on the corner of Jordan Street and Victoria Road. in the Gladesville Shopping Village, and in Banjo Paterson Park.
+Buses run frequently along Victoria Road, free car parking is available under Gladesville Shopping Village (2 hours), in Jordan Street (2 hours) and at Banjo Paterson Park (unlimited).
+Public toilets are located on the corner of Jordan Street and Victoria Road, in the Shopping Village, and in Banjo Paterson Park.

-Some of the places along the walking trail are not listed items of heritage significance. however, have been included for their historical. architectural, social or aesthetic importance to the locality.
-A few sites are within the Hunters Hill Municipal Council area.
+Some of the places along the walking trail are not listed items of heritage significance, however, they been included for their historical, architectural, social or aesthetic importance to the locality.
+A few sites are within the Municipality of Hunters Hill.

 When viewing sites, please respect private property.
 Be aware that churches are not always open, and that entry to school grounds is prohibited other than to authorised visitors.

-Much of the information in this booklet has been summarized and updated from Council's database of heritage listed sites available through the Office of Environment and Heritage:
+Much of the information in this booklet has been summarised and updated from Council's database of heritage listed sites available through the Department of Climate change, Energy, the Environment and Water:

-http://www.environment.nsw.gov.au/ heritageapp/heritagesearch.aspx
+www.hms.heritage.nsw.gov.au/App/ Item/SearchHeritageItems